-I pondered this question one day while riding the bus during my time living in Singapore.
+I pondered this question one day while riding the bus while living in Singapore.

 Diagonally across from me was a boy of about eight, sitting with his mother.
-The boy was grumpy and whiny, with tears welling up in his eyes.
+The boy was grumpy and whiny, with tears in his eyes.

 Although I was unaware of what the problem was, I could see that he was tired and fed up.

 The mother momentarily attempted to console him with words but then reached into her bag and presented him with an individual serving of biscuits in a small packet.
 The boy considered the offering and, with what appeared to be defeat, began to eat the biscuits quietly.

 As I sat there, I thought: how is this child learning to deal with his emotions?

 Obviously, I only witnessed one moment in this child’s life.
 Yet, comforting or soothing our emotions with food is common.
 It’s almost as if food has become a similar reflex to putting a pacifier in a crying baby’s mouth.

 Is it any wonder that, as adults, we use food to distract and numb ourselves from our emotions?
 That many of us eat rather than process or express our emotions?
 Or eat because we are unsure of how to deal with our current situation?